 SCOTD is inherited in an autosomal recessive manner; siblings of affected individuals whose parents do not have the syndrome will therefore have a 25% chance of having the disorder.

-Normal growth and development are expected under proper treatment and diet to prevent the recurrence of severe ketoacidotic attacks.
-Frequency of ketoacidotic episodes decreases after 10 years of age.
+Normal growth and development is expected when proper treatment and diet is followed to prevent the recurrence of severe ketoacidotic attacks.
+Frequency of ketoacidotic episodes decreases after the age of 10.